hauptmedia/cloudconfig/README.md

 ### bash-profile

-Writes a `/home/core/.bash_profile` file which will automatically source the `/etc/fleetctl.env` file if available.
+Writes a `/home/core/.bash_profile` file which will automatically source the `/etc/fleetctl.env` file if available

+and register the ssh-agent at `/tmp/ssh-agent.sock` if available.

 ### etcd